erhanbaris/SymSpellPlusPlus/README.md

 # SymSpellPlusPlus

 Code originally based on faroo.com's C# code.
-It has got a some performence issue and i will fix it.
 Only you need include header file to your project and set words via CreateDictionaryEntry function after than you can check matches via Correct function.

-I will create Python implemantation over c++ code for performence.<br>

 Based on : [1000x Faster Spelling Correction algorithm](http://blog.faroo.com/2012/06/07/improved-edit-distance-based-spelling-correction/)<br>